BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/tazavesh_streets_of_wonder.md

 </a>

 ### So'amzi

+<a class="external" href="https://www.wowhead.com/spell=347392/deploy-relocators" target="_blank" rel="noopener noreferrer" data-wowhead="spell=347392" data-wh-icon-size="small"></a> - Walk into the correct teleporter to avoid the Shuri debuff.

 There's zero healing requirement on this fight aslong people are good at walking through correct symbol and dodging the dash.
 If someone is getting hit by the dash you can use Blessing of Protection to fully immune the debuff.